SwethaVipparla/Linux-Shell/README.md

 # Magnush

 <br>
 Magnush is the clone of the Bash shell.
-It is written in C, supports various features that we can see in a traditional Bash shell.
+It is written in C, and supports various features that we can see in a traditional Bash shell.

 &nbsp;